ethan-sorenson/slate/source/includes/_mapRuns.md

 ## RunMapWithVariables

 This endpoint runs the specified process.
 If the process is using Global Variables, then the default value for those variables can be provided in the body of the request.

+For additional information about Global Variables reference [this article](https://www.eonesolutions.com/help-article/global-variables-in-smartconnect-com/).

 ### HTTP Request